nielsberglund/nielsblogsource/content/post/2025-08-13-building-an-event-management-system-with-claude-code-part-2---ide-integration-and-advanced-features.md

 description: "Learn VS Code integration with Claude Code for AI-assisted development.
 Includes WSL setup, CLAUDE.md configuration, and building your first API endpoints."
 ---

+**Claude Code Version**: This post is based on Claude Code v2.x (December 2025).
+Installation methods may vary for earlier versions.

 Welcome back to our Claude Code development series!
-In Part 1, we successfully installed Claude Code on both macOS and Windows and created our first AI-assisted `Node.js` application.
+In Part 1, we successfully installed Claude Code on both macOS and Windows (now much simpler with direct Windows support!) and created our first AI-assisted `Node.js` application.
 Today, we're taking our development workflow to the next level by integrating Claude Code with popular IDEs and exploring advanced features that will significantly boost our productivity.

 * To see all the posts in the series, go to: [**Building an Event Management System with Claude Code**](/contact-event-claude-code).